 Any income you make from letting out a property as a holiday let is taxable.
 At the time of writing, you can earn up to £7,500 tax-free by letting a room in your own property, but this doesn’t apply to a second or subsequent property.
 Small scale holiday letting ventures do attract some tax relief, but it’s wise to consult an expert to find out what tax you are liable for and how best to mitigate your liability.

 Insurance is not optional.
 Whilst sites like Airbnb do offer some insurance cover for landlords, it is not intended to replace landlord insurance.
 Look for a policy that protects you from property damage.
 Be aware that ordinary landlord insurance won’t cover short-term lets, so look for a specialist insurance policy designed for holiday lets.

 Congratulations, you have now reached the end of our guide to holiday lets.
 We hope you found it useful and interesting!

 As always, if you have any stories to pass on or would like to ask us a question about anything related to holiday lets or landlord life in general, feel free to get in touch.
-You can leave a comment below or reach out on social media.
+You can reach out on social media.

 Disclosure: Some of the links in this post are affiliate links and if you go through them to make a purchase, we will earn a commission at no extra cost to you.
 We link these companies and their products because we rate their quality and not because of any commission we may receive.
 Whether or not you decide to buy something is completely up to you.
 Commission earned is what allows us to continue offering free top-quality content.